Skip to main content

 The most prominent and consistently recognized figure is Dr. Christopher Ryan Maboloc, an Associate Professor at Ateneo de Davao University and a Visiting Professor at Silliman University.
 He has topped national rankings for philosophy subfields in the Philippines multiple times according to the AD Scientific Index (e.g., ranked #1 from 2023-25).

 Maboloc's work focuses on social and political philosophy, bioethics, and related controversial or contemporary topics.
-He is widely published (100+ papers), cited (over 500 citations noted in profiles, and influential in Mindanao philosophical circles).
-Faculty and contributors from Ateneo de Davao University's Philosophy Department, such as Renante Pilapil, Vida Mia Valverde, and Ian Clark Parcon, who are involved in teaching and research.
+He is widely published (100+ papers), well-cited (over 500 citations), and influential in Mindanao philosophical circles.
+The noted philosophy faculty from Ateneo de Davao University's Philosophy Department include Renante Pilapil, Vida Mia Valverde, and Ian Clark Parcon, who are involved in teaching and research.

 Lists of "Mindanao Philosophers" (e.g., from the Social Ethics Society) highlight a mix of established and emerging voices.
 Rankings and visibility are influenced by publication output, citations, and involvement in groups like the Social Ethics Society.
 Philosophy scholarship in Mindanao remains regionally focused and tied to local concerns e.g., ethics in conflict-affected areas, specifically the Bangsamoro region.